garfix/nli-go/doc/manual/knowledge-engineer/creating-a-grammar.md

 The group exists of 1, 2 or 3 words, hence 3 rules.
 Do not use recursion.
 This is a heavy operation that uses much database access, so we don't want to try more words than necessary.

-At the moment the `proper_noun_group` is processed, the parser has received top-down information about the entity type of the holder of the name.
+At the moment the `proper_noun_group` is processed, the parser has received top-down information about the sort of the holder of the name.
 The parser knows that it is the name of a person.
 How?

 Let's have an example: